AI-generated

 • Substantive:

-• The Commission on Audit is ordered to determine and ascertain with dispatch the total obligation due to respondent on a quantum meruit basis, subject to COA Rules and Regulations.
+• The SC ordered the COA to determine and ascertain with dispatch the total obligation due on a quantum meruit basis, subject to COA rules.

 Doctrines

-• Doctrine of Exhaustion of Administrative Remedies — The principle that courts will not interfere with administrative agencies unless the latter has first been given the opportunity to act; however, this doctrine admits exceptions including: (a) estoppel; (b) patently illegal administrative act; (c) unreasonable delay or official inaction causing irretrievable prejudice; (d) relatively small amount involved; (e) purely legal question; (f) urgent judicial intervention; (g) great and irreparable damage; (h) violation of due process; (i) issue rendered moot; (j) no other plain, speedy and adequate remedy; (k) strong public interest; and (l) quo warranto proceedings.
-Applied here where the case involved purely legal questions and unreasonable delay would prejudice the contractor.
+• Doctrine of Exhaustion of Administrative Remedies — Requires that administrative remedies be exhausted before judicial recourse.
+Exceptions enumerated in Republic v.
+Lacap: (a) estoppel; (b) patently illegal act; (c) unreasonable delay causing irretrievable prejudice; (d) small amount involved; (e) purely legal question; (f) urgent judicial intervention; (g) great and irreparable damage; (h) violation of due process; (i) mootness; (j) lack of plain/speedy/adequate remedy; (k) strong public interest; (l) quo warranto proceedings.
+Application: The SC applied exceptions (c) and (e) because the case had been pending for nearly 20 years and involved interpretation of contract validity—questions of law, not administrative technicality.

 Key Excerpts